matijakolaric-com/django-music-publisher/docs/index.md

 On the left side, there is a search field.
 It searches for works with a matching title, including alternate titles, writer's last lame, ISWC and internal work ID.
 Below it is an action selection field.
+Currently, there are two available actions:

-Currently, the only available action is ``Create CWR from selected works``, which will be covered in detail later.
+* ``Create CWR from selected works``
+* ``Export selected works``

+Both will be covered
+in detail later.
 Below it is a table with works, all of them, or just those matching selected filters and/or a search term.

+*From this point on, the default Django Admin colors are used, not the custom ones from this project, and the images have not been updated.*

 Let's add another work, this time a more complicated one.
 Press on ``add work``.
 Enter the title, and click on ``Add another Alternate Title``,